The Artisans behind the Collection

 .

-Coutume works with 8 communities across Central America.
-Our partner work with specific techniques to their village and culture.
-They are mainly women who work from their homes, surrounded by their family.
+Coutume works with eight communities across Central America.
+Our partner work with specific techniques for their village and culture.
+They are mainly women who work from their homes, surrounded by their families.

 .